HubSpot vs Salesforce: Target Market

 Let's jump right in.

-Salesforce is a huge company who focuses on servicing huge companies with its CRM and is the best for enterprise users with complex needs like ERP integrations, detailed reporting, and multi-billion dollar revenues.
+Salesforce is a huge company that focuses on servicing huge companies with its CRM and is great for enterprise users with complex needs like ERP integrations, detailed reporting, and multi-billion dollar revenues.

 HubSpot Target Market

 HubSpot has always focused on the SMB space and is committed to making affordable, flexible, powerful tools that are supported better than any other CRM/Marketing Automation company in the world, and they are willing to have you use their core systems for free to prove it is right for you and your business goals.

 HubSpot vs Salesforce: The Founders

 In 1999, some big company guys—Marc Benioff came from Oracle—who wanted to create a CRM for big companies.

 They succeeded in the creation of Salesforce CRM.